ProtonMail/protoncore_ios/libraries/Observability/README.md

 import ProtonCoreObservability
 ```

-and remember to add the `ProtonCoreObservability` module as a dependency of your module (SPM or Cocoapods) or app.
+and remember to add the `ProtonCoreObservability` module as a dependency of your module or app.

 **Step 2** - Call the event you created when needed